Coronavirus piles pressure on Europe's stricken auto industry

 Seat union representative Matias Carnero said the company’s supply chain was being affected by the worsening virus outbreak.

-“It all looks like it is going to be requested,” said Carnero, a representative for UGT, the main labour union at Seat, referring to the potential temporary layoffs.
+“It all looks like it is going to be requested,” said Carnero, a representative for UGT, the main labor union at Seat, referring to the potential temporary layoffs.

 Under temporary layoffs, Spanish workers are normally paid part of their salary.